 If you have two full days to spend in Girona, take the time to visit more sites and museums within the city itself.
 There are lots of places where you won’t regret spending your time and going at a slower pace through the city is sure to boost your appreciation of this gorgeous Catalonian gem.

 You can also use Girona as a base to go on a number of day trips in the region.
-For instance, the city is located closer to Salvador Dalí’s birthplace of Figueres than Barcelona (where it is popular to take a day trip from).
+For instance, the city is located closer to Salvador Dalí’s birthplace of Figueres than Barcelona.

 Other places that are worth visiting include the incredible Medieval town of Besalú, Banyoles Lake and even the Volcanic Zone nearby.

-Planning a day trip to Girona from Barcelona is not a hard thing to do considering how many options there are to choose from to get to the city.
+Planning a Barcelona to Girona day trip is not a hard thing to do considering how many options there are to choose from to get to the city.
 There are countless things to do in Girona that can occupy you for a full day (or even 2 or 3)!

-Are you planning a Girona day trip?
+Are you planning to visit Girona from Barcelona?
 Have any questions about this Catalonian city?
 Let us know in the comments!